Andradhi/Andradhi/README.md

 - 👋 Hi, I’m @Andradhi nice to meet you
 - 👀 I’m interested in code creator.Actually I am still learning basic of coding
 - But I hope someday I will be a good proggrammer to make my parent happy
-- 🌱 I’m currently learning Physics in Unversity.
-I dont know why I choose Physics but I will conquer physisc
+- 🌱 I’m currently learning Informatic in Unversity.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...